-The legendary, century-old German haunt has added a few modern dishes to the menu over recent years (bacon-wrapped shrimp, molasses-crusted salmon), but we stick with the way things were.
+The legendary, century-old German haunt has added a few modern dishes to the menu over recent years (bacon-wrapped shrimp, cedar plank salmon), but we stick with the way things were.
 The bar still pours Berghoff beer and root beer, the kitchen still slings Wiener schnitzel, sauerbraten and the like, and the crowds still pack ’em in.

 Owned by one of the city's few remaining musical legends, this club mixes up nightly live blues music with a menu of classic Cajun fare.
 You can usually catch a free acoustic show during lunch and dinner, or stop by later in the evening for a headlining set.
 If you want to see Buddy playing in the club that bears his name, mark your calendar for January, when he usually holds down a month-long residency.

 Located in the Chicago Athletic Association, the second floor Game Room bar boasts pool tables, a poker table, chess boards and a full bocce court, accompanied by affordable, well-made drinks from Paul McGee (Lost Lake).
 You can soak up the booze with warm pretzels, fried chicken sandwiches, chicken wings—just wash your hands before you get back to the shuffleboard.